suhaibzahmed/mikasa-living/architecture.md

 - **`actions/admin/`**: Contains actions related to the admin dashboard.
   - **`fetch.actions.ts`**: Includes functions for fetching data for the admin dashboard, such as `getVendors`, `getVendorById`, and `getPendingVendors`.
 - **`actions/user/`**: Contains actions related to users, such as creating, verifying, and fetching user data.
 The `createUser` action now also stores the `firebaseUid`.
+- **`actions/vendor/`**: Contains actions related to vendors.
+  - **`actions.ts`**: Includes the `updateVendorDetails` action for updating a vendor's business information and the `uploadVendorPhoto` action for handling image uploads.
+The `uploadVendorPhoto` action includes server-side validation to ensure the vendor does not exceed their plan's photo limit.
-- **`actions/vendor/`**: Contains actions related to vendors, such as the new `createVendorAndSession` function, which creates a new vendor and a session cookie in a single atomic operation.
+  - **`fetch.actions.ts`**: Includes the `getVendorById` function, which now fetches the vendor's plan and photos in a single query.
 - **`actions/session.ts`**: Contains the centralized `createSession` action, which is used to create a session cookie for any user role (user, vendor, or admin).

 ### 2.2. `app/`